 First of all, report the injury right away to your employer.
-At that point, your employer is required by law to file a First Report of Injury with its workers’ compensation insurance carrier.
+At that point, your employer is required by law to file a First Report of Injury with its workers compensation insurance carrier.
 Your employer is also required to furnish an attending physician to treat you for your work related injuries.

-Under the Indiana Workers’ Compensation laws, your employer does have the right to pick the attending physician.
+Under the Indiana Workers Compensation laws, your employer has the right to pick the attending physician.
 As long as that physician says that you need medical care, treatment or testing, the insurance company for your employer is required to pay 100% of the cost of all treatment.
 This treatment includes any necessary medications, parking fees and mileage outside the county of employment.
-If that physician takes you off work for seven days or more, you are entitled to a weekly workers’ compensation check until you either return to work on light duty or until you reach a state of what we call maximum medical improvement (when your condition reaches a point at which it is medically quiescent).
+If that physician takes you off work for seven days or more, you are entitled to a weekly workers compensation check until you either return to work on light duty or until you reach a state of what we call maximum medical improvement (when your condition reaches a point at which it is medically quiescent).

 Once you reach the point of maximum medical improvement, if you cannot return to any reasonable types of employment, you are eligible for the highest benefit available under Indiana law which is called permanent total disability.
 Permanent total disability, or PTD, is a weekly check for life.

-If you’ve been injured at work, contact an experienced workers’ compensation lawyer from Klezmer Maudlin, PC, to help you from start to finish and get the settlement you deserve.
+If you’ve been injured at work, contact an experienced workers compensation lawyer from Klezmer Maudlin, PC to help you from start to finish and get the settlement you deserve.